-Do you want to bowhunt all year long?
-If so, than give bowfishing a try this summer.
+If you want to bowhunt all year long you really have to give bowfishing a try this summer.
 Across the US, the rough fish spawn has passed and lots of great bowfishing opportunities were presented to many people willing to go the extra mile to add bowfishing to their yearly agenda.
 Bowfishing is a great way to bowhunt all year-round, and species available for bowfishing are plentiful and populations of rough fish continue to grow each year.

 Bowfishing is in my blood – no doubt about it.
 The sights, the sounds, the friendships, the competition, the sun burns, the hum of the generator at night, and the chop of the fan cutting through the air – everything is perfect in my opinion.
 Since back in the day, I have always been one to take it to the extreme when it comes to bowfishing, and most of the time my competitive nature sets myself up for a great time on the water.